ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-11-aws-security.md

 * L4 - SYN floods - Amplification/Reflection attacks - attacker sends in a small packet to an unrelated server that needs a 28 to 54 times greater response then the unrelated server using a spoofed address; unrelated server send response to target of attack.

-* L3 - UDP Attacks - a UDP flood attack can be initiated by sending a large number of UDP packets to random ports on a remote host.
+* L3 - UDP flood - a UDP flood attack can be initiated by sending a large number of UDP packets to random ports on a remote host.
 As a result, the distant host will: Check for the application listening at that port; See that no application listens at that port; Reply with an ICMP Destination Unreachable packet.

 ### Attack Mitigation